 West Point Mint

-The West Point facility is the newest addition to the branches of the US Mint.
+The West Point facility is the newest addition to the branches.
 Established in 1988, it initially served as a storage facility for United States’ gold bullion reserves.
 However, it now also strikes American Eagles in platinum, gold, and silver variants.

 The American Eagle Series

-Started in 1986, the American Silver Eagle program is one of the most successful coin programs in the world.
+Started in 1986, the Silver Eagles program is one of the most successful coin programs in the world.
 The US Mint annually releases BU, circulation, and proof coin options to fulfill the extraordinary and diverse demand, which encompasses demand from collectors and investors.
-Moreover, seeing the Silver Eagles’ popularity, the US Mint launched gold, platinum, and coming soon, palladium variants of these coins.
-Other famous coin programs run by the US Mint are – Gold Buffalo Coins, America the Beautiful Silver Coins, among many others.
+Moreover, seeing the Silver Eagles’ popularity a gold and platinum coins were launched, and coming soon, palladium variants.
+Other famous coin programs are – Gold Buffalo Coins, America the Beautiful Silver Coins, among many others.

 The US Mint, being the official mint of an influential and respected sovereign nation, enjoy particular popularity that drums up demand for its products recognized worldwide.
-This ensures the investor will have a continuous fluid market to buy and sell US Mint products with ease.
+This ensures the investor will have a continuous fluid market to buy and sell United States Mint products with ease.